New York City Public Schools Closed Over Coronavirus

 New York City public schools will be closed, effective Monday, in an effort to slow the spread of the coronavirus in the city.
-In an emotional press conference, Mayor Bill de Blasio announced on Sunday night that the nation’s largest public-school system would be closed until at least April 20, and at maximum, the entire academic year.
+In an emotional press conference, Mayor Bill de Blasio announced on Sunday night that the nation’s largest public-school system would be closed until at least April 20, and at maximum, through the entire academic year.
 The mayor said he was “distraught at having to take this action.”

-Remote learning will begin on March 23, which means the city will have a week to stand up the capability for some 1.1 million students.
+Remote learning will begin on March 23, which means the city will have a week to build up the capability for some 1.1 million students.
 The mayor said that teachers will receive “a kind of battlefield training” in how to teach remotely over the coming days.

 Schools will remain open for the next five days to provide grab-and-go meals to children who need them — and only that.
 Breakfast and lunch will be provided.